 This was very successful but the demand for a permanent broadcast for Lochaber became apparent.
 The Nevis Community Radio Action Group was then formed to raise funds and make a local radio station possible.

 In 1994, Nevis Radio was awarded a full-time license back and has been on the air ever since.

 We are incredibly proud of our history, helping develop the snow sports industry that makes up such a big part of Lochaber’s culture and business industry.
-After over 20 years, we are very grateful to still have the positive working relationship with Nevis Rage that we do and during the winter season still provide avalanche reports and information on the weather conditions for the skiers.

 We broadcasted as a Commercial Radio station until 2013 when we changed status and became a Community Radio station and also a registered charity.
-This change has enabled us to look at alternate ideas in terms of running the station.
+This change has enabled us to look at alternate avenues in terms of sustaining the station.
 Nevis Radio still broadcasts around the clock daily and is very proud to be able to work with the community closer than before to provide the relevant content that is desired.

 Since 2015 we have been developing a working relationship with the High Schools of Lochaber which has assisted in the promotion of thier musical activities and also given a number of students the skills to broadcast thier own show.
 This has been developed along with the West Highland College to offer SQA accredited certification in DJing and production.
 Currently we are working closely with our partners to try and develop this further and offer Lochaber an open door into the world of Radio and media with the right accreditation.